 When it comes to investment, ask around and you’d know that most Singaporeans hope to invest in property if they can afford it.
-Given the historical returns of property investments in the land-scarce nation, as well as evidence of property as a great investment choice for the some of the richest people in Singapore, it continues to rank as one of the top investment choice.
+Given the historical returns of property investments in the land-scarce nation, as well as evidence of property as a great investment choice for the some of the richest people in Singapore, it continues to rank as one of the top investment choices.

 If you have been dabbling in stocks, you would probably have heard of the term “REITs”.
-REITs are real estate investment trusts, a structure where investors can buy shares of companies which own or manage a portfolio of income-producing real estate.
+REITs are real estate investment trusts, a structure where investors can buy shares of companies which own or manage a portfolio of the income-producing real estate.
 REITs trade like shares and are popular with yield-hunting investors because they provide regular dividend income.

 The advantages of investing in REITs are obvious – you can take exposure to the property market with “bite-sized chunks”, you need a significantly lower capital compared to buying a property, the investment is liquid and you can even choose to take a sub-sector of the real estate market(such as residential or hospitality).